 Herefordshire, Ludlow and North Shropshire College resulted from the merger of Herefordshire and Ludlow College (HLC) and North Shropshire College (NSC) on 1 November 2018.
 As a result of merger, the College is treated as a new provider by Ofsted (Office for Standards in Education) and must have a full inspection before being awarded an inspection grade.
 Legacy grades for HLC is grade 2 and NSC, grade 3.
-A full inspection is anticipated before 1 November 2021.

 The College hosted an Ofsted monitoring visit in March 2019 at North Shropshire College.
 The inspectors judged the College to be making reasonable progress against the six themes identified during North Shropshire College's last inspection.
+A full inspection was anticipated before 1 November 2021.
+Due to the Covid-19 pandemic, the timeframe for inspection has been extended and it should now take place before 1 November 2022.